AntonioNoack/Zauberei/README.md

 This project is still in its infancy, but I really do want a language without compromises and constantly thinking about switching from Kotlin to Zig or Rust.

+Main motivation is
+- a) [CodeGeneration] being able to generate IO code automatically
+- b) [GC Overhead] not constantly having to think about Int?-Overhead and GC-lag
+- c) [GPU Debugging] being able to run and debug GLSL code on the CPU
+- d) [Native Performance], [JNI Overhead], [Vectorization] not being constantly reminded that my code could run twice as fast
+- e) [Libraries] lots of libraries are written in C/C++, but finding/creating bindings is always a pain

 ## Goals:
 - Kotlin-style
 - Native C++ performance